 Example:

 A marker scheme consisting of a sequence of markers.
-It is defined by referencing markers using the child element fillmarker.
-The attribute name contains the name that is used in the color scheme control.
+It is defined by referencing markers using the child elements fillmarker, specifying the marker to be used, or noMarker, specifying that no marker is to be used.
+The attribute name contains the name that is displayed in the marker scheme control.
+If necessary, seriesCountSpecific can be used with a different sequence of fillmarker for charts with only very few series (see seriesCountSpecific).

 Example: